Pharmaceutical Affairs Act

 Institutions or companies for the research and development of medicaments, their products shall be manufactured by factories or establishments in accordance with central competent health authority regulations.

-The factories or establishments referred to in the preceding Paragraph shall not, concurrently, manufacture other products without authorization from the central competent health authority.
-Medicaments manufactured for research and development purposes by said factories or establishments shall not be used on human body without authorization from the central competent health authority.
+The factories or establishments referred to in the preceding paragraph shall not, concurrently, manufacture other products without authorization from the central competent health authority.
+Medicaments manufactured for research and development purposes by said factories or establishments shall not be used on the human body without authorization from the central competent health authority.

 Article 58